July 20, 2020

 What Does This Mean?

-Under the health insurance hard waiver program, UVA requires students who pay the comprehensive fee to:
+Under the health insurance verification program, UVA requires students who pay the comprehensive fee to:

 - carry health insurance that meets specific coverage requirements (i.e., comparable coverage); and

 - provide proof of this insurance on an annual basis.

 If proof of comparable coverage is not submitted (whether a student fails to submit any documentation or because a student’s health plan is determined not to provide adequate comparable coverage), the student will be responsible for the full cost for single coverage under the University-endorsed Aetna Student Health Insurance plan.